areeahmed/birmbenawa/README.md

 - [ ]  settings containe setting of app and profile edit
 - [ ]  about app screen ( information about app).
+- [x]  about us screen show information about app developer
+- [x]  add provider to the project.
+- [ ]  change the drawer type to the new type.
-- [x]  about us screen show information about app developer A brief description of what this project does and who it's for
+A brief description of what this project does and who it's for